Italian Americans: Philadelphia

-South Philadelphia has produced many well-known Italian American popular singers and musicians, including:

-Tony Mottola (famous for the "Tony Mottola" or "Danger" Chord), Frankie Avalon, Bobby Rydell, Mario Lanza, Al Martino, Jim Croce, Fabian Forte, Joey DeFrancesco, Buddy DeFranco, Fred Diodati (lead singer of The Four Aces), Buddy Greco, Charlie Ventura, Eddie Lang, Joe Venuti, Mark Valentino and Vinnie Paz, Vincent "Jimmy Saunders" LaSpada.

 Boston

 The North End in Boston since the early 20th century became the center of the Italian community of Boston.
 It is still largely residential and well known for its small, authentic Italian restaurants and for the first Italian cafe, Caffe Vittoria.
 The influx of Italian inhabitants has left a lasting mark on the area; many seminal Italian American.
-Prince Pasta was begun by three Sicilian immigrants Gaetano LaMarco, Giuseppe Seminara, and Michele Cantella.
-Pastene was formed by Sicilian immigrant Luigi Pastene.
-Both companies have grown into million-dollar-a-year businesses, and continue to be successful to the present day.
-To fully understand the sheer size of the Italian immigrant population, one must look back at the groups that preceded them.
-The Irish, at their peak, numbered roughly 14,000 and the Jews numbered 17,000.
-The Italians, however, peaked at over 44,000.
+The Italians peaked at over 44,000.